montukv/Snake-game/readme.txt

-A simple Python game written in python by using free game library
+A simple game written in python by using free game library

 Controlls